-Information for trading partners – changes to certificates and security seals
+Information for trading partners – changes to certificates

 Information about the updates will be added to this page regularly, as information becomes available.

 - using the name Australian Government — rather than previous names of the department in mutually agreed attestations/endorsements

-Added Quick Reader (QR) code
+Added Quick Response (QR) code

 The new plain paper certificates will include a unique QR code.
 This is an added security feature.